yogeshft/react-interview/react.md

+## What is React?

+React is a JavaScript library.
+It follows the component based approach which helps in building reusable UI components.
+It is used for developing complex and interactive web and mobile UI.
+Even though it was open-sourced only in 2015, it has one of the largest communities supporting it.

+## features of React

+It uses the virtual DOM
+It uses server-side rendering.
+It follows uni-directional data flow or data binding.

 ## what is virtual dom?

 React uses Virtual DOM exists which is like a lightweight copy of the actual DOM(a virtual representation of the DOM).